whistlegraph/aesthetic-computer/README.txt

 *** `prompt` system ***
   + UI Gripes
+  - [] Pressing "done" on iOS keyboard should trigger a handler.
-  - [] While using word break, words that break at the end of the line cause an extra space at the beginning of the next line.
+  - [-] While using word break, words that break at the end of the line cause an extra space at the beginning of the next line.
   - [] New words after a line break are not separated alongside the following word

   - [] Make `alphapoet` non-conversational